-There are no changes to the activity's metrics, baselines, nor benchmarks.
+There are no changes to the activity's metrics, baselines, or benchmarks.

-There are no planned significant changes to this activity nor its authorizations.
+SCCHA does not anticipate any significant changes to this activity and its authorizations.

 ACTIVITY 2009-5: EXPLORING NEW HOUSING OPPORTUNITIES FOR THE CHRONICALLY HOMELESS

 The Chronically Homeless Direct Referral (CHDR) program was implemented in FY2011.
 The CHDR program increases housing choices and mobility by assisting the homeless population through a more targeted and efficient process than the standard voucher waiting list system.
 Following a housing-first model, identified chronically homeless families not on the voucher waiting list are referred for project-based housing assistance and connected to case management services with local service providers.
 In FY2016 SCCHA amended and extended its agreement with Santa Clara County's Office of Supportive Housing, which administers the referral of applicant and oversees the agencies providing intensive case management services